CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/MLAG-Commands.md

 ### Example

 ```
-cumulus@leaf04:mgmt:~$
+cumulus@leaf04:mgmt:~$ nv show mlag consistency-checker
 ```

 ## nv show mlag consistency-checker global

-Shows global MLAG settings for each peer and indicates if there are any inconsistencies.
+Shows global MLAG settings for each MLAG peer and indicates if there are any inconsistencies.

 ### Usage